 - Drug development has been difficult, with a history of repeated failures (e.g., lupus) and the need for multiple attempts to succeed (psoriasis, RA, MS).

-- Even worse than cancer, the autoimmune clinical landscape is extremely siloed, with multiple specialists (gastroenterologists, dermatologists, rheumatologists) and very few clinical immunologists.
+- Even worse than cancer, the autoimmune clinical landscape is extremely siloed.
+There are a plethora of specialists (gastroenterologists, dermatologists, rheumatologists) and very few clinical immunologists.

-- Diagnosis is difficult, with vague symptoms that wax and wane, and undereducated clinicians likely to dismiss patients as hypochondriacs.
+- Diagnosis is difficult, with vague symptoms that fluctuate.
+Furthermore, undereducated clinicians are likely to dismiss patients as hypochondriacs.

-- Where we do have FDA-approved treatments (psoriasis, RA, and MS), we lack protocols for matching patients to drugs that differ in mechanism of action, effectiveness and cost; thus clinicians tend to try the cheapest drug first.
+- Where there are FDA-approved treatments (psoriasis, RA, and MS), we lack protocols for matching patients to drugs that differ in mechanism of action, effectiveness and cost.
+Thus, clinicians tend to try the most inexpensive drug first.

-If big data (and technology) have helped in cancer and rare diseases, can they help in autoimmune diseases too?
+But we have HOPE!
+If big data and technology have helped in cancer and rare diseases, can they help in autoimmune diseases too?
 How can data-driven research in –omics and immunology help improve prevention, diagnosis, prognosis and management?

 We need to collect data and share it with those who can make it useful.